galaxyproject/training-material/topics/genome-annotation/tutorials/genome-annotation-comparison-visualization/tutorial.md

   - eukaryote
   - fungi
 questions:
   - How do we annotate an eukaryotic genom with Funannotate?
   - How do we perform functional annotation?
   - How do we evaluate and visualize annotated genomic features with JBrowse2?
   - How do we find orthologous genes across species and paralogous genes within a species with OrthoFinder?
   - How do we evaluate and visualize comparative genomics data with Circos?
 objectives:
   - Load data into Galaxy
   - Annotate a genome with Funannotate
   - Perform funactional annotation using EggNOG-mapper and InterProScan
   - Merge structural and functional annotations with Funannotate
   - Evaluate annotation quality with BUSCO
   - View annotations with JBrowse2
   - Find orthologs and paralogs with OrthoFinder
   - View comparative genomics data with Circos
 time_estimation: 4H
 level: Intermediate
 key_points:
   - Funannotate allows performing structural annotations of eukaryotic genomes.
   - Functional annotation can be performed using EggNOG-mapper and InterProScan, and integrated to structural annotations with Funannotate.
   - BUSCO allows inspecting the quality of an annotation.
   - Orthologs and paralogs can be identified with OrthoFinder.
   - JBrowse2 and Circos are useful tools to visualize genomes.
-contributors:
+contributions:
   authorship:
     - soniacasillas
 answer_histories:
   - label: "UseGalaxy.eu"
     history: https://usegalaxy.eu/u/scasillas/h/genome-annotation-funannotate-comparison-orthofinder-and-visualization-jbrowse2-circos
 ---

 # Introduction